fbpx

 Stakeholder engagement and communications

-To ensure the outcomes of the Flow-MER program meet the decision-making needs of the Commonwealth Environmental Water Office and the broader stakeholder community, we will share knowledge in a variety of ways to inspire, inform and support positive environmental water outcomes.
-By integrating science with practice, a range of communication products and knowledge sharing opportunities will be provided that are meaningful, relevant and targeted to stakeholder needs.
+To ensure the outcomes of the Flow-MER program meet the decision-making needs of the Commonwealth Environmental Water Holder and the broader stakeholder community, we have shared knowledge in a variety of ways to inspire, inform and support positive environmental water outcomes.
+By integrating science with practice, we provide a range of communication products and knowledge sharing opportunities that are meaningful, relevant and targeted to stakeholder needs.

 Latest updates

-Why will stakeholder engagement and communications assist in environmental water outcomes?
+How stakeholder engagement and communications assists in achieving environmental water outcomes?

-Activities will be informed by expert scientific advice, and based on relationships between the Flow-MER Project team, the CEWO, State government agencies, and community and Indigenous groups.
-This targeted approach will build stakeholder relationships that will support the Flow-MER Program and ensure outcomes are thoughtfully and professionally shared for greatest impact.
+Activities are informed by expert scientific advice, and based on relationships between Flow-MER, CEWH, state and territory government agencies, and community and First Nations groups.
+This targeted approach builds stakeholder relationships that support Flow-MER and ensure outcomes are thoughtfully and professionally shared for greatest impact.

-We believe that effective communication and engagement is about the connection between people that allows for the exchange of thoughts, feelings, and ideas, and which leads to mutual understanding.
+We believe that effective engagement and communications are about the connection between people that allows for the exchange of thoughts, feelings, and ideas, and which leads to mutual understanding.

 Our approach

-Stakeholder engagement and communication is a core component of the Flow-MER Project.
-We will support and enable the Flow-MER team to engage with key stakeholders (as shown below) to both inform and communicate the outcomes of monitoring, evaluation and research.
-We will also work with the Selected Area teams to add value to their activities at the Basin-scale.
+Stakeholder engagement and communications is a core component of Flow-MER.
+We support and enable the Flow-MER team to engage with key stakeholders (as shown below) to both inform and communicate the outcomes of monitoring, evaluation and research.
+We also work with the Selected Area teams to add value to their activities at the Basin-scale.

-We will work with the CEWO to deliver Flow-MER outcomes in ways that complement their environmental water management activities and meet the needs of key stakeholders.
+We work with the CEWH to deliver Flow-MER outcomes in ways that complement their environmental water management activities and meet the needs of key stakeholders.

 Environmental water managers

 The work of Flow-MER is focused on supporting the institutions and people involved in managing water for the environment.
-We will engage this group through established CEWO and partner networks, and retain close connections with those involved in the former EWKR and LTIM Projects.
+We engage this group through established CEWH and partner networks, and retain close connections with those involved in the former EWKR and LTIM Projects.

 Water agencies, non-government organisations, and land & water managers